XDgov/data-design-standards/pages/visualizations/stacked-bar-chart.md

 layout: styleguide
 title: Stacked Bar Chart
 category: Visualization types
-lead: A stacked bar chart is a bar chart that stacks subgroups of data to form each bar.
+lead: A stacked bar chart is a bar chart that includes subgroups of data in each bar.
 tags:
 - Comparative
 guidance-always:
-- Stacked Bar graphs must have horizontal and vertical axes.
-- The bar lengths must begin at 0.
+- Always begin the bar lengths at zero.
-- Include a legend along with labels.
+- Always include a legend along with labels.
-- Maintain an even amount of space between bars.
+- Always maintain an even amount of space between bars.

 guidance-recommended:
-- The bars should be ordered by the values of the groups or one of the subgroups.
-- Limit the number of subgroups to 5.
+- It is recommended that you order groups by their total value or the values of a selected subgroup.
+- It is recommended that you include no more than five subgroups.
-- If the subgroups have an order, use a sequential or diverging color scheme.
+- It is recommended that you use a sequential or diverging color scheme if the subgroups have an order.
-- If the subgroups do not have an order, use a qualitative color scheme.
+- It is recommended that you use a qualitative color scheme if the subgroups do not have an order.

 guidance-not-recommended:
-- Ordering bars by their alphabetical label.
-Instead, order by the value of the groups or a specific subgroup.
+- It is not recommended that you order groups by their alphabetical label.
 guidance-never:
-- Depict more than 5 subgroups.
+- Never depict more than five subgroups.
 ---

-The length of each bar communicates the total value of the subgroups, and the length of each subgroup represents their individual values.
-Stacked bar charts are best used to compare data between bars and subgroups.
+The length of each bar communicates the total value of a group which is a sum of it’s subgroup values, and the length of each subgroup represents their individual values.
+Stacked bar charts are best used to compare data between groups and between subgroups.